nixworks/public/news/2009/12/23/README.md

 ##### President of Liberia
 ### [ President of Liberia Ellen Johnson Sirleaf voluntarily imprisons herself in Bella Yalla prison, an old maximum security prison in the northern jungle, which is to be renamed and turned into a museum. ](/news/2009/12/23/president-of-liberia-ellen-johnson-sirleaf-voluntarily-imprisons-herself-in-bella-yalla-prison-an-old-maximum-security-prison-in-the-north.md)
-_Context: President of Liberia, Ellen Johnson Sirleaf, Bella Yalla_
+_Context: Bella Yalla, Ellen Johnson Sirleaf, President of Liberia_

 ##### Farouk Adamu Aliyu
 ### [ Farouk Adamu Aliyu of the All Nigeria Peoples Party initiates legal action in a bid to tempt the unwell President of Nigeria Umaru Yar'Adua, who is hospitalised in Saudi Arabia, to resign the position on health grounds. ](/news/2009/12/23/farouk-adamu-aliyu-of-the-all-nigeria-peoples-party-initiates-legal-action-in-a-bid-to-tempt-the-unwell-president-of-nigeria-umaru-yar-adua.md)
-_Context: Saudi Arabia, Umaru Yar'Adua, President, Farouk Adamu Aliyu, All Nigeria Peoples Party_
+_Context: President, Saudi Arabia, Umaru Yar'Adua, All Nigeria Peoples Party, Farouk Adamu Aliyu_

 ##### Iran
 ### [ Clashes between police and protesters take place in the Iranian city of Isfahan at a memorial service for Ayatollah Hussein-Ali Montazeri. ](/news/2009/12/23/clashes-between-police-and-protesters-take-place-in-the-iranian-city-of-isfahan-at-a-memorial-service-for-ayatollah-hussein-ali-montazeri.md)